Noa-Tyk/Speech-Controlled-3D-Hand/README.md

 ## Requirements
 This project was ran on a Windows 10 PC and in a Python 3.6+ environment using anaconda.<br/>
-to create the environment follow the code:
+to create the environment follow the code:<br/>
 'conda create --name env_name python=3.6'<br/>
 'conda activate env_name'<br/>
 'pip install -r requirements.txt'<br/>